|37|| ||/programs/Pages/health-information-technology.aspx||Health Science Programs||Yes||Michael Johnson 2||6/28/2023 2:12 PM|

 The Health Information Management accreditor of Saint Paul College is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The College’s accreditation for the Associate degree in Health Information Technology has been reaffirmed through 2022-2023.
 All inquiries about the program’s accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL, 60601; by phone at 312.235.3255; or by email at

 Health Information Technology AAS Degree Program Statistics

-- Graduation Rate - 25% of students in the program from Fall 2019 – Summer 2020 completed all program requirements leading to graduation.
+Graduation Rate - 13% of the students enrolled in the program completed all program requirements leading to graduation.

-- Employment Rate – 89% of graduates from Fall 2019 – Summer 2020 obtained employment in a related field within one year.
+Employment Rate – 80% of the graduates obtained employment in a related field within one year following graduation.

-- Certification Exam Pass Rate – 80% of all students taking the RHIT Examination between Fall 2019 and Summer 2020 successfully wrote their examination to gain their credential.
+Certification Exam Pass Rate – 100% of all students taking the RHIT Examination successfully wrote their examination to gain their credential.

 - Graduates of a Commission on Accreditation of Health Informatics and Information Management accredited Health Information Technology program are eligible to apply to write the American Health Information Management Association, Registered Health Information Technician (RHIT) certification examination.

 - This career is seeing high growth compared to other careers.
 This includes the demand due to replacement (workers leaving the occupation or retiring) as well as growth.
 Employment of medical records and health information technicians is projected to grow 17.2 percent from 2014 to 2024 in the Seven County Mpls-St. Paul, MN area.
 Data Source: LMIwise

 - Private physician offices and clinics